 |1,5 / 1||=||‘FX’ or ‘not sufficient’ | marginal fail|

 |0,5 / 0||=||‘F’ or ‘poor’ | fail|

-When a course is graded according to a different grading system, the academic co-ordinator at the Univeristy of Antwerp consults with the local academic co-ordinator and the teacher(s) of the course to see how the marks should be converted.
+When a course is graded according to a different grading system, the academic co-ordinator at the coordinating university consults with the local academic co-ordinator and the teacher(s) of the course to see how the marks should be converted.

-The programme’s grading system and all other aspects related to the evaluation of students are described in detail in the programme’s Examination and Assessment regulations, which are sent to students at the beginning of the academic year and which are available on the webpages of the programme.
+The programme’s grading system and all other aspects related to the evaluation of students are described in detail in the programme’s Examination and Assessment regulations, which are available on the webpages of the programme.